cosmos/ibc-go/docs/docs/03-light-clients/04-wasm/05-governance.md

 ## Removing an existing code hash

-If governance is the allowed authority, the governance v1 proposal that needs to be submitted to remove a specific code hash from the allow list should contain the message [`MsgRemoveCodeHash`](https://github.com/cosmos/ibc-go/blob/729cb090951b1e996427b2258cf72c49787b885a/proto/ibc/lightclients/wasm/v1/tx.proto#L38-L46) with the code hash (of a corresponding Wasm byte code).
+If governance is the allowed authority, the governance v1 proposal that needs to be submitted to remove a specific code hash from the -list of allowed code hashes should contain the message [`MsgRemoveCodeHash`](https://github.com/cosmos/ibc-go/blob/729cb090951b1e996427b2258cf72c49787b885a/proto/ibc/lightclients/wasm/v1/tx.proto#L38-L46) with the code hash (of a corresponding Wasm byte code).
 Use the following CLI command and JSON as an example:

 ```shell
 %s tx gov submit-proposal <path/to/proposal.json> --from <key_or_address>